“Molecular Mechanisms of Disease:

-- By submitting an abstract (click “Create New”), the Presenting Author is agreeing to the following:
+- By submitting a late-breaking abstract (click “Create New”), the Presenting Author is agreeing to the following:

-I have read, understand, and agree to the ASIP Rules for Abstract Submission and for the poster presentation layout and size requirements.
+I have read, understand, and agree to the ASIP Rules for late-breaking abstract submission and for the poster presentation layout and size requirements.
 I understand that failure to adhere to these rules may result in denial of permission to display the poster, disqualification for an award, and/or forfeiture of future rights to submit abstracts to the PISA conference.

 Abstracts that are not submitted properly will receive an administrative reject and will not be reviewed.

-- Language: The abstract must be written in English.
+- Language: The late-breaking abstract must be written in English.

-- Presentation Format: Your abstract will be presented as a poster.
-A few authors will be invited to present a short talk based on their work in addition to their poster.
+- Presentation Format: Your late-breaking abstract will be presented as a poster.

 - Title: Title must be initial caps throughout.
 Example: Molecular Mechanisms of Autophagy in Breast Cancer

-- Abstracts must be 500 words or less (excluding the title, authors, and affiliations).
+- Late-breaking abstracts must be 300 words or less (excluding the title, authors, and affiliations).